Baking Diary – Log 7 – 08.05.2012

 If the butter leaks out or a bit of dough sheet sticks to your rolling pin or the workbench, don’t panic, it is normal if you try it the few first times!
 It means that you have torturing the dough quite, and it is now fighting back.
 Try dusting a bit of flour on it, on the leak, and on your rolling pin.
 Just handle the dough a little faster to the required size and proceed as below.
 In worse cases, if the butter leaks out much and the dough springs back, try put it in the fridge for another 30 minutes and then continue until achieve the right rectangle.

-Now, last fold.
-Eye divide the dough into 3 equal parts, fold 1 part toward the center, fold the other part onto it.
+Now, eye divide the dough into 3 equal parts, fold 1 part toward the center, fold the other part onto it.
 End result like this.

 Step 11: now wrap the dough closely with plastic wrap.
 Put it in the fridge overnight.